Minimizing cones associated with isoparametric foliations: Preliminaries

-A closed (embedded) hypersurface $M$ in the unit sphere $S^{n-1}(1)\subset \mathbb R^n$ is called isoparametric, by E. Cartan, if it has constant principal curvatures.
-Moreover, if $M$ is isoparametric, then so are its parallel hypersurfaces.
+A closed (embedded) hypersurface $M$ in the unit sphere $S^{n-1} \subset \mathbb R^n$ is called isoparametric, by E. Cartan, if it has constant principal curvatures.
+When $M$ is isoparametric, so are its parallel hypersurfaces.
 In this way, a foliation of hypersurfaces appears with two exceptional leaves $-$ focal submanifolds of higher codimensions.
-As it is well known, there is one and only one minimal hypersurface among the parallel isoparametric hypersurfaces in an isoparametric foliation.
+It is well known that there is one and only one minimal hypersurface among parallel isoparametric hypersurfaces of an isoparametric foliation.